lisianathiruselvan/19AI307_JAVA/Module-05/DAY-5/README.md

-# Ex.No:5(E) HAS-A RELATIONSHIP
+# Ex.No:5(E) IS-A RELATIONSHIP
 ## AIM:
-To implement a  Java Program to Find the Largest or Max Number in Array using has - a relationship.
+To Write a java program to print the given input using is-a relationship.
+Sample Input:
+Beginnersbook
+Teacher
+Physics
+Teaching
 ## ALGORITHM :
 1. Start the program.
 2. Create a class ArrayData: